gbv/github-webhook-handler/README.md

 ### Status Codes
 - Status 200 (OK) will be returned when a matching webhook was found (the command itself is run asynchronously, so a failed command will not return an error code).
+- Status 400 (Bad Request) will be returned when there is an issue parsing the request body.
-- Status 401 (Unauthorized) will be returned when there was a matching webhook, but the signature could not be validated.
+- Status 403 (Forbidden) will be returned when there was a matching webhook, but the signature could not be validated.
 - Status 404 (Not Found) will be returned when no matching webhook was found.

 ## Webhook setup